WebberZone/add-to-all/readme.txt

 * New feature:
 	* New constant `ATA_DISABLE_SNIPPETS` can be added to your wp-config.php to disable snippets.
 Perfect for WordPress multisite
 	* New placeholder `%updated_time%` to display the updated date
+	* New feature to display the estimated reading time.
+You can use `%reading_time%` in the Settings page.
+Alternatively use the shortcode `[ata_reading_time]` to display the reading time

 = 1.7.3 =